-Okay, technically it’s been here for a little while, but the number of stores that can accept PayPal is about to shoot up dramatically with the official beginning of First Data’s in-store PayPal acceptance.
+Okay, technically it’s been here for a while, but the number of stores that can accept PayPal is about to shoot up dramatically with the official beginning of First Data’s (now Fiserv’s) in-store PayPal acceptance.

-This comes as Apple Pay is ramping up its use in online transactions, PayPal’s bread and butter, so it’s no surprise the company is taking in-store payments more seriously.
+Those agreements came as Apple Pay began ramping up its use in online transactions, PayPal’s bread and butter, so it’s no surprise the company began taking in-store payments more seriously.
 Let’s take a look at the agreements and what it means for accepting PayPal.

 This article is for businesses looking for information on accepting PayPal cards in store or taking PayPal app payments through a contactless/tap-to-pay terminal.
 If you’re a customer looking for stores that accept PayPal, you can use PayPal cards anywhere that Mastercard is accepted, and the PayPal wallet/app anywhere that Discover contactless payments are accepted.
 As such, there are no current lists of who accepts PayPal.
 Be sure to contact the specific store if you’re unsure.